-- 8.16 At the time of giving notice to the staff member as required by clause 8.5 above, the University will also advise whether it intends to continue the position or not.
-Where the decision is to continue the position, the staff member has a right to further employment in accordance with the following criteria: - a) Where the staff member is employed on a contract in the circumstances described in clause 8.1 a), 8.1 b) or 8.1 f), they will be offered further employment in the position provided they have been employed in the relevant position through a competitive and open selection process and have performed satisfactorily in that position; - b) Where the staff member is employed on a contract in the circumstances described in clause 8.1 c), 8.1 d), 8.1 e), 8.1 g), 8.1 h) and 8.1 i), no right to further employment exists.
-However, nothing in this provision precludes the University from offering further employment to the staff member in accordance with the provisions of this Agreement, or from them applying for other positions in the University in accordance with recruitment and selection policies and procedures.
+- 8.15 At the time of giving notice to the staff member as required by clause 8.5, the University will also advise whether it intends to continue with the position or not.
+Where the duties and responsibilities of the position are no longer required, the University will advise the reason no further employment is being offered to the staff member.
+Where the decision is to continue with the position, the staff member has a right to further employment in accordance with the following criteria: - a) Where the staff member is employed on a contract in the circumstances described in clause 8.1 a), 8.1 b) or 8.1 f), they will be offered further employment in the position provided they have been employed in the relevant position through a competitive merit selection process and have performed satisfactorily in the position; - b) Where the staff member is employed on a contract in the circumstances described in clause 8.1 c), 8.1 d), 8.1 e), 8.1 g), 8.1 h), 8.1 i) and 8.1 j), no right to further employment exists.
+However, nothing in this provision precludes the University from offering further employment to the staff member in accordance with the provisions of this Agreement, or prevents the staff member from applying for other positions in the University in accordance with recruitment and selection policies and procedures.